Izzy is a longtime online writer. She's a car enthusiast who loves writing about the industry.

-London Taxis driven by private people
+London Taxis Driven by Private Individuals

 London taxis are commonplace in not only London but all of Britain’s cities, and many famous people choose to buy their own so that they can drive about in style with relative invisibility.

 Among those are HRH the Duke of Edinburgh (Prince Phillip) and comedian Stephen Fry.
-LTI have admitted that their luxury models are deeply carpeted with inbuilt televisions and drinks cabinets and cost about £60,000.
+LTI has admitted that their luxury models are deeply carpeted with inbuilt televisions and drinks cabinets and cost about £60,000.